preloader

 Wrap-up

-In a few step, you’ve discovered how easy it is to have Microcks generate fake APIs for you!
-This one may allow you to quickly bootstrap your API design and contracts while exposing mock endpoints that allows your consumers or partners to immediatly start testing your API.
+In a few steps, you’ve discovered how easy it is to have Microcks generate fake APIs for you!
+This one may allow you to quickly bootstrap your API design and contracts while exposing mock endpoints that allow your consumers or partners to immediately start testing your API.

 Still Didn’t Find Your Answer?